facebook/bpfilter/doc/usage/bfcli.rst

 **Options**
   - ``--from-str RULESET``: read and apply the ruleset defining from the command line.
   - ``--from-file FILE``: read ``FILE`` and apply the ruleset contained in it.
+  - ``--dry-run``: parse and validate the ruleset, but do not apply it.

 ``--from-str`` and ``--from-file`` are mutually exclusive.